-- You can invest in an IRA: Your dividends will be taxable, but if you funnel them into a Fundrise IRA, it will give you a tax shelter.
+- You can invest in an IRA.
+Your dividends will be taxable, but funneling them into a Fundrise IRA will give you a tax shelter.

 Who Should Invest in Fundrise

-Fundrise isn’t the right type of investment for everybody.
-That’s not because it isn’t a great place to park your money and watch it grow – but there are other basics you should take care of before you add this to your portfolio.
+Fundrise isn’t the right investment option for everybody.
+That’s not because it isn’t a good place to park your money and watch it grow, but because there are other basics you should take care of before you add this to your portfolio.

 Let’s look at who should consider investing in Fundrise.

-- Those who have an emergency fund in place: Because you’ll need access to money with total liquidity in case of an emergency, you should make sure you have emergency savings before you invest in Fundrise.
-How much of an emergency fund you need depends upon your bills, the steadiness of your job, how many incomes your household has, and your comfort level.
-But at the very least, you should keep a minimum of $1,000 in your emergency fund before you invest with Fundrise.
+- Those who have an emergency fund in place.
+Because you’ll need access to money with total liquidity in case of an emergency, you should make sure you have sufficient emergency savings before you invest in Fundrise.

-- You should be maxing out your 401k: You should first be maxing out your 401k at work enough to get your full company match.
-If you’re not doing that, you’re leaving free money on the table.
-And that’s never a good wealth-building strategy.
+- Those who are maxing out their 401(k).
+You should first be maxing out your 401(k) up to your full company match.
+If you’re not doing that, you’re leaving free money on the table (which is never a good wealth-building strategy).

 Fundrise Review: Final Thoughts